- 4 quail

 - 1 red onion, finely chopped

-- 500g cooked beetroot, any colour, skinned then cut into ½ cubes
+- 500 g cooked beetroot, any colour, skinned then cut into 0.5 cubes

 - few leaves of fresh coriander

-Heat the oil, then add all the spices and cook over a low heat for 1-2 minutes.
+- Heat the oil, add all the spices and cook over low heat for 1-2 minutes.

-Next add the onions and garlic and cook again until the start to take a little colour on the edges.
+- Add the onions and garlic, cook again until the edges take on a little colour.

-Stir in the tomato puree and stock and bring to the boil.
+- Stir in the tomato puree and stock and bring to a boil.

-Add the beets and cook again gently until the stock is well reduced and coating the beetroot nicely, not too thick.
+- Add the beets cook gently until the stock is well reduced, and coat the beetroot nicely, not too thick.

-At the 5-minute point, remove the pan and turn onto the birds onto the other side.
+- At the 5-minute point, remove the pan and turn the birds onto the other side.

-Place the quails in warm bowls and spoon the curry right alongside.
-Finish with a few sprigs of coriander and a small spoon of crème fraîcheon top of the beetroot.
+- Place the quails in warm bowls and spoon the curry alongside.
+Finish with a few coriander sprigs and a small spoon of créme fraîche on top of the beetroot.